10 Content Marketing Best Practices to Know in 2023

 Remember, GSC doesn’t tell you if you are ranking for a snippet — just that the markup was found and processed.
 You’ll need to monitor with tools like Semrush for actual results.

-A schema markup audit should be part of your regular SEO audit.
+A schema markup audit should be part of your regular SEO audit and conducted early on to determine what type of schema should be included on your website.

 If your SEO efforts aren’t yielding the desired results, you may want to run a schema markup before it’s scheduled.